Research output per year

 Research activity per year

-His most recent projects include a consideration of contemporary Scotland, discussions around the wider Scottish Diaspora, including the Returned Diaspora and Scots living in England, and the support and engagement with UK veterans.
-Other Projects he has led on over the last few years include a variety of topics: As Joint Project Co-ordinator he led a consortium of five international partners on an Erasmus+ funded project involving European and National Identity; a UK Ministry of Defence funded project entitled 'Unforgotten Forces' was a multi year consideration of Scottish wide welfare services delivery for aged veterans in Scotland; and he also led on commissioned consideration of how Scotland could consider and engage with its worldwide diaspora, published by the Scottish Government in October 2022.
+Recent past projects include a book on contemporary Scottish Politics and Society, the wider Scottish Diaspora, governmental and third sector support and engagement with UK veterans.
+Other projects he has led on over the last few years include a variety of topics.
+As Joint Project Co-ordinator he led a consortium of five international partners on an Erasmus+ funded project involving European and National Identity; and a UK Ministry of Defence funded project entitled 'Unforgotten Forces' was a multi-year consideration of Scottish wide welfare services delivery for aged veterans in Scotland.
+He also led on a commissioned consideration of how Scotland could consider and engage with its worldwide diaspora, published by the Scottish Government in October 2022.
+This final document heavily influenced the new Scottish Connections Framework policy adopted by the Scottish Government in 2023.

 Nationalism, National Identity, Scottish & British Politics, the contemporary Scottish Diaspora, US Politics and Society, Social Care and Third Sector Support Organisations and Engagement (especially Veterans), Social Innovation, Educational E-Gaming and Experiential Education.